Frequently Asked Questions (FAQs)

 How can I reduce my budget cost on venue?

-What is the most pertinent information I need to provide with regard to the proposed target audience?
+What is the most pertinent information I need to provide with regards to the proposed target audience?

-How important is the role of senior alumni in a small grant project?
+How important is the role of senior alumni in a PUAN Grant?

-Senior alumni can assist and guide you as a mentor on volunteer basis with regard to running your project effectively and efficiently.
+Senior alumni can assist and guide you as a mentor on volunteer basis with regards to running your project effectively and efficiently.
 They can also volunteer as a trainer in your project hence saving you time and budget cost.
+However, engaging a senior alumnus/alumna is not mandatory.

 For Grantees: